Tree Risk News

 Or on the fallout from the New Zealand Whakaari/White Island volcanic eruption.

 Another consideration is, the underlying maths won't help a Duty Holder or Risk Assessor with their decision-making.
-Indeed, some might think they know better and try to numberwang the model to game the risk they want.
+Some might think they know better and try to numberwang the model to game the risk they want.
+There are many examples of where this is done to the ISA's pre-TRAQ, Matheny & Clark, 'Hazard Rating' system.

 We were also told, some Duty Holders and Arborists are concerned about how they would explain their decision making if they ended up in court.